F. Lee Bailey: Claude DuBoc

-In 1994, while the O. J. Simpson case was being tried, Bailey and Robert Shapiro represented Claude DuBoc, an accused marijuana dealer.
+In 1994, while the O. J. Simpson case was being tried, Bailey and Robert Shapiro represented Claude DuBoc, who in that case was found guilty of the drug trafficking of marijuana.
 In a plea bargain agreement with the U.S. Attorney, DuBoc agreed to turn over his assets to the U.S. government.
 These included a large block of stock in BioChem, worth approximately $6 million at the time of the plea deal.
 When the government sought to collect the stock, it had increased in value to $20 million.
 Bailey said he was entitled to the appreciation in payment of his legal fees.
 Since he had used the stock as collateral for loans, he was unable to turn over the stock to the government.
 In 1996, Bailey was sent to prison for contempt.
 After 44 days at the Federal Correctional Institution, Tallahassee, Bailey's brother succeeded in raising the money to enable him to return the stock, and he was freed.

 O. J. Simpson

 Bailey joined the O. J. Simpson defense team just before the preliminary hearing.
 Bailey held numerous press conferences to discuss the progress of the case.
 In a press conference prior to his cross-examination of Mark Fuhrman, Bailey said, "Any lawyer in his right mind who would not be looking forward to cross-examining Mark Fuhrman is an idiot."
 His famous cross-examination of Fuhrman is considered to be the key to Simpson's acquittal.
 In front of a predominantly Black jury, Bailey got Fuhrman to claim, "Marine to Marine", he never used the word nigger to describe Blacks at any time during the previous 10 years, a claim the defense team later found evidence to refute.
-Ultimately, the statement that Bailey drew from the detective forced Fuhrman to plead the Fifth in his next courtroom appearance, thereby undermining his credibility with the jury.
+Ultimately, the statement that Bailey drew from the detective forced Fuhrman to plead the Fifth in his next courtroom appearance.
 Bailey also attracted minor attention for keeping a silver flask on the defense table, which fellow defense attorney Robert Kardashian claimed contained only coffee.

 Bailey published a book about the Simpson trial shortly before his death, titled The Truth About the O.J.
 Simpson Trial: By the Architect of the Defense.